urschrei/flask-bootstrap/README.md

 From within your VM, you can connect using the same credentials on port `5432`.

 ## Todo
-- [x] enable [auto-generate](https://alembic.readthedocs.org/en/latest/tutorial.html#auto-generating-migrations) support in Alembic
-- [ ] fix the zip download submodule problem
+- Fix the zip download submodule problem

-[^1]: Be aware that autogeneration has some [limitations](https://alembic.readthedocs.org/en/latest/tutorial.html#auto-generating-migrations), however.